 The stars of the festivities were the V7 and V9 units.
 This year V7 celebrates the first 50 years from the 1967 model.
 To celebrate this legend, Moto Guzzi made all four models in the range available for a test ride, including the exclusive V7 III Anniversario version.
 A photo set was also reserved for V7 owners where they were able to have a photo taken to apply on the commemorative certificate dedicated to them.

 The other star of the weekend was the special V9 Bobber “Open House” version, created specifically for the event with a selection of prestigious components from the vast official accessories catalogue.
-This kit will be available at the end of September, included in the sticker price of the V9 Bobber.
 Thanks to collaboration with Poste Italiane (the Italian Post Office), all of the Open House participants received two special post cards with an exclusive postmark expressly created for the event.

 The creations made by the best Italian customizers on Moto Guzzi bases proved to be a of great interest.
 These were ultra refined specials that have already been featured on Lord of The Bikes, the highly successful talent TV show that airs on Sky Uno HD.